 Assume that the hash table length M is 17 and the default hash function h(n) = n

-(which it is for int values).
+values).
 If we add 17 it goes into slot 0 since 17 mod 17 = 0.

 If we add 34 it also goes into slot 0 since 34 mod 17 = 0, thus activating the use of the secondary